Pyenb/Outlook-ads-RE/readme.md

 ![Strings](images/PHadsframeStrings.png)

 Here we can see the string `adsframe` repeated again and agains, as well as the [MS office CDN link](https://res.cdn.office.net/owamail/hashed-v1/scripts/owa.adsframe.857c6e5b.js) to the javascript file responsible for loading the ads.
-Check out [adsframe.js](./adsframe.js) for a beatified version of the file.
+Check out [adsframe.js](./adsframe.js) for a beautified version of the file.

 While this is very important, I haven't found anything too interesting in the 30K lines of code.